 What is SuperDifferent?

 Everyone wants to succeed.
 We want the best and achieve the highest.
 Nothing wrong with that.
-But like that young rich ruler, you can become all that you can be and still lose everything if God is not in the picture.
+But like that young rich ruler, we can become all that we can be and still lose everything if God is not in the picture.
 Jesus said, “What does it profit a man to gain the whole world and lose his soul?”.

 Pursuing God no matter what the cost